ualsg/ualsg.netlify.app/content/opportunities/application-guide.md

 ).

 Postdoctoral research fellows are expected to be moderately independent, and have a demonstrated record of research excellence and a momentum in publishing (i.e. first-author papers in leading venues).
-In a postdoc job with us, they will spearhead new research initiatives, contribute to funding applications, and provide guidance to junior members.
+In a postdoc job with us, they will spearhead new research initiatives, manage and/or contribute to funding applications, and provide guidance to junior members.
 Our Lab cultivates an environment that accords a degree of freedom in exploring own research ideas, and fosters careers of postdocs in several ways such as involvements in multiple projects and taking part in strategy development, paving the way for a potential faculty position.